 \textbf{The Number of LLM Layers.} To leverage the representational ability of the pre-trained LLM while controlling computational overhead, we select a subset of layers to balance performance and efficiency.
 Therefore, we conduct ablations on numbers of LLM layers on ETTm1 and ETTm2 using 5\% training data.
-Additionally, we choose the LLM-based method CALF \cite{liu2025calf} as a comparison.
+Additionally, we choose the LLM-based method CALF (~\cite{liu2025calf}) as a comparison.

 As shown in Figure \ref{fig:layer_visual}, just two Transformer layers are sufficient to unlock most of the LLM's representational power for time series modeling.
 As the depth increases, the predictive performance improves and reaches its peak around 6 layers.
 This highlights that early layers in the pre-trained LLM already encode rich local and global temporal patterns.
 Moreover, there exists a sweet spot in model depth where the trade-off between long-term dependencies and fine-grained variations is balanced.
-Most importantly, this observation validates our design of selectively leveraging shallow and deep layer representations, rather than relying on the whole model stack.
+This observation validates our design of selectively leveraging shallow and deep layer representations, rather than relying on the last layer.

-\textbf{Impact of Local Feature Layer Selection} To investigate the optimal layer for extracting local representations from the pre-trained LLM, we conducted an ablation study by varying the selected Transformer layer to represent local features.
-As shown in Figure \ref{fig:local_visual}, we evaluated the performance of Logo-LLM on ETTh1, ETTh2 and ETTm2, with the MSE metric as the evaluation criterion.
+\textbf{Impact of Local Feature Layer Selection.} To investigate the optimal layer for extracting local representations from the pre-trained LLM, we conducted an ablation study by varying the selected Transformer layer to represent local features.
+As shown in Figure \ref{fig:local_visual}, we evaluated the performance of Logo-LLM with MSE as the evaluation criterion.

 We observe that using the first-layer output as a local feature yields the best performance and performance gradually deteriorates or plateaus when deeper layers are used.
 This finding supports our design choice and aligns with the representational hierarchy of LLMs.
 Early Transformer layer in LLMs tend to preserve fine-grained temporal patterns that are more directly correlated with the original input, whereas deeper layers abstract away local variations in favor of global semantics.
 By designing local modeling at the shallowest layer, Logo-LLM can effectively capture short-term fluctuations that are critical for time series forecasting.